Last Updated on August 29, 2022 by Barry Gray

-Circular Saws are best used for the repetitive cutting of large wooden boards, and it’s for this reason why they’re commonplace on the worksite and found in the home workshops of DIYers.
+Circular Saws are best used for the repetitive cutting of large wooden boards, and it’s for this reason that they’re commonplace on the worksite and found in the home workshops of DIYers.

 Strengths & Weaknesses Of A Circular Saw

-Straight line cuts are a strength of the circular saw, and they are quite accurate when the wood is placed face down and on high speed.
+Straight-line cuts are a strength of the circular saw, and they are quite accurate when the wood is placed face down and at high speed.

 As well as this, a circular saw is one of the most dangerous power tools to use if used incorrectly, with some 10” circular saw blades reaching max speeds of 6500 RPMs.
 You can imagine this

 You should now be able to tell the two of these tools apart, as well as the appropriate projects to use each of them for.